Don't Lose Your Head: Plot

-After a series of intrigues at a ball at Ffing House, everyone’s identity is unknowingly revealed.
+After a series of intrigues at a ball at Ffing House, everyone's identity is unknowingly revealed.
 Foppish Sir Rodney challenges Camembert to a rigged duel in order to get a head start on his journey to Paris to rescue Jacqueline.
 Desirée is now herself in love with the hero and will do all she can to save him from the guillotine in return for his promise that she will marry her titled man.

-On arrival in Paris, the Fingernail discovers that Jacqueline has been moved from the Bastille to the Château Neuf (Waddesdon Manor), the former home of an avid art collector and member of the aristocracy, recently presented to Citizen Camembert - by himself.
+On arrival in Paris, the Fingernail discovers that Jacqueline has been moved from the Bastille to the Château Neuf, the former home of an avid art collector and member of the aristocracy, recently presented to Citizen Camembert - by himself.
 Ffing, Lord Darcy, and the Duc de Pommfrit travel there to rescue her.
-During the ensuing fight between the rescuers and the French soldiers, most of Camembert’s new art collection is destroyed.
+During the ensuing fight between the rescuers and the French soldiers, most of Camembert's new art collection is destroyed.
 With the help of Desirée, Jacqueline is rescued.
 All five flee the collapsing château to safety, whilst Camembert and Bidet attempt to stop it from falling down.

 For their incompetence, Robespierre orders the execution of Camembert and Bidet on a double guillotine.
 They are relieved to know that the Fingernail is not there to see it, until the executioner reveals that he is The Black Fingernail himself.
 Afterwards, in England, Ffing marries Jacqueline, who becomes Lady Ffing, whilst he keeps his promise to Desirée, who has married the Duc de Pommfrit (as he has a title), much to her own chagrin.